catalyst-cloud/catalystcloud-docs/source/compute-service/faq.rst

 .. image:: ../_static/ssh-with-putty_8.png
    :align: center

-In the terminal seesion that appears enter the default username for the OS that you have deployed.
+In the terminal session that appears enter the default username for the OS that you have deployed.
 As we have assumed that we are running an Ubuntu instance our username will be **ubuntu**.